 Trademarks should be registered on both the federal and state levels.
 You can register for federal trademark protection online with the U.S. Patent and Trademark Office.
 Many states will also allow you to file for trademark protection online.
 For those states that have not yet adopted online services, you will need to contact the business division of the Secretary of State’s office and request an application for trademark registration.

 If you think trademarks are insignificant or a bit on the frivolous side, think Apple, Coca Cola, Delta Air Lines, and Starbucks.
-This slim list represents the power of trademark – and brand.
+This slim list represents the power of a trademark.

 With that said, it is strongly recommended that you register your copyright with the U.S. Patent and Trademark Office.
 The cost is minimal and registration will help ensure your rights in the event that the work is misappropriated.